Human and Murine Retinal OCT Analysis and Display

 - Optical Coherence Tomography Analysis Based Prediction of Humphrey 24-2 Visual Field Thresholds in Patients With Glaucoma.
 Guo Z, Kwon YH, Lee K, Wang K, Wahle A, Alward WLM, Fingert JH, Bettis DI, Johnson CA, Garvin MK, Sonka M, Abràmoff MD.
 Invest Ophthalmol Vis Sci.
 2017 Aug 1;58(10):3975-3985. doi: 10.1167/iovs.17-21832.
 PMID: 28796875

 The current release of Iowa Reference Algorithms is available free of charge for research use.
-By accepting the licensing agreement, you agree that you will only use it for non-commerical research.
-Commercial licenses are available; for more information, please contact email@example.com.
+By accepting the licensing agreement, you agree that you will only use it for non-commercial research.
+Commercial licenses are available; for more information, please contact firstname.lastname@example.org.

 The Retinal Image Analysis Laboratory has developed and continues developing a growing suite of SD-OCT image analysis software tools and modules.
 Some of these – after careful validation – will be added to the free research-only section provided for download on this page.
 Others, however, will only be available to our direct research collaborators with licensing governed by special license agreements between the University of Iowa and the second parties.

 Similarly, commercial licenses are available.

 Please contact email@example.com for additional information about software not included in the free release.

 Development was supported, in part, by the following funding sources: